-However, there are other ways to start a resume, and the best choice for you depends on your professional background.
+There are several other ways to start a resume, and the best choice for you depends on your professional background.

 After your introduction, list your work experience.
 On a chronological resume, list your most recent job first, and then work backward.
 You can use your second page to continue your work experience section if necessary, but make sure the listed experience is still relevant to the role you’re applying for.

-Since you’re using a two-page resume, it’s likely you have a lot of relevant work experience, which means that your resume’s education section is less important.
-You can safely put your education section on the second page of your resume, along with your qualifications or certifications section.
+Since you’re using a two-page resume, it’s likely you have a lot of relevant work experience, which means that other sections of your resume, like your education section, are less important.
+You can put your education section on the second page along with other secondary qualifications.

-If you have a relevant degree or qualification you want to highlight on your first page, include it in your resume introduction to make sure the hiring manager sees it.
+If you have a relevant degree or qualification you want to highlight on your first page (for example a degree that’s specifically listed as a requirement), include it in your resume introduction to make sure the hiring manager sees it.

 Also consider adding extracurricular activities and relevant coursework to your resume if they tie into the job you want.
-Such details illuminate your character, and gives an edge over someone who only lists work-related information.
+Do some research on the company to find out if they promote individuality and diversity in the workplace.
+If so, including details that illuminate your unique perspective could give you an edge over someone who only lists work-related information.

-If you need to print off a physical copy of your two-page resume, then we have a few tips to make it look professional.
+If you need to print out a physical copy of your two-page resume, follow these tips to make it look professional: